batrisyiashuhaili/Inventory-IntelliKitchen-System-IIKS-/README.md

 Inventory IntelliKitchen System

-## Installation

-Provide instructions on how to install and set up your project.

-## Usage

 - **User Actions:**
   1. Users can add ingredients from their pantry into the system.
   2. Users also have the option to remove ingredients from the system.